Regional at Best

 Regional at Best is the second studio album by the American band Twenty One Pilots, and its first as the core duo of Tyler Joseph and Josh Dun.
-Self-released on July 8, 2011, it was the band's final independent record before being signed to Fueled by Ramen in 2012, and has since been discontinued and out of print.
+The album was self-released on July 8, 2011, and was the band's final independent record before being signed to Fueled by Ramen in 2012, having since been discontinued and put out of print.

-Critics compared Regional at Best to the band's 2009 self-titled debut album and felt that it set a new basis for the style and tone of future albums.
+Several critics compared Regional at Best to the band's 2009 self-titled debut album and felt that it set a new basis for the style and tone of future albums, with an increased dependence on electronics and synthesizer.
 Several Regional at Best songs such as "Car Radio", "Holding On to You" and "Guns for Hands" were re-recorded for Twenty One Pilots' next album, their 2013 major-label debut, Vessel.
+A rarity in the band's catalog, Alternative Press has reported that Regional at Best remains beloved by the band's fans, with many hoping for a reprint.

 Background and development

 Twenty One Pilots was formed in 2009 by high school friends Tyler Joseph and Nick Thomas, as well as Chris Salih.
 The trio built a regional following across Ohio and the Midwest with constant and energetic touring, shrewd use of interactive social media, and connecting with fans on a grassroots level.
 They self-released their eponymous debut album of what Neil Z. Yeung of AllMusic characterized as rap-infused, high-tech pop in December 2009 before Thomas and Salih left the band in 2011.
 Frontman Tyler Joseph recruited replacement drummer Josh Dun before the release of Regional at Best and Twenty One Pilots continued as a duo.

 According to Ali Shutler of Alternative Press, as the band shifted lineups, Twenty One Pilots effectively became Joseph's solo project by the time Regional at Best was made.
 Joseph described Regional at Best in an interview with HuffPost as something he did himself and a "glorified mixtape that we used as a background to solidifying fans".
 He described the recording process: "I sat down in my studio, and man, I cranked out songs", noting that he didn't "know the ins and outs of being a professional engineer".
 Joseph would put together a song's music, using replacement and MIDI to help him find the sound he was looking for, and then lay down vocals.
 Like Twenty One Pilots' 2009 self-titled record, Regional at Best consisted of 14 songs recorded unprofessionally in a home studio.